How long we are likely to take to decide on your planning application and the service standards we offer.

 After we have granted permission, you may need to submit further details for approval, as set out in the conditions.

-Where we need to agree the details before you can start work on site, you will have to submit a formal application for approval of details.
+Where we need to agree the details before you can start work on site, you will need to submit a formal application for approval of details.

 In these cases, we will deal with applications as quickly as possible, although more complex issues, such as landscape schemes, may take more time.
 Starting a development on site without first obtaining the necessary approvals required by planning conditions, is a breach of planning control and could result in enforcement action.